lucasnorruva/ENTv4/docs/blockchain.md

+# Digital Product Passport – Advanced Architecture and Strategy

+## Advanced Cryptographic Infrastructure
+To ensure both compliance and privacy, the DPP should use cutting-edge cryptography.
+Zero-knowledge proofs (ZKPs) can prove statements (e.g. "material X ≥ Y% recycled") without revealing sensitive data [circularise.com](https://circularise.com).
+For instance, zk-SNARK or zk-STARK circuits can encode certified attributes (origin, composition) so verifiers learn only “true/false,” not the underlying details [circularise.com](https://circularise.com).
+Popular libraries (e.g. Circom, ZoKrates for SNARKs; StarkWare tools for STARKs) or frameworks (like Aztec or Zcash primitives) can be leveraged for on-chain proofs.

+### Zero-Knowledge Compliance
+Implement ZK-SNARK/STARK protocols so a manufacturer can attest to regulatory facts (e.g. “substance levels below legal limits”) without exposing full supplier lists.
+ZKP schemes differ in trust assumptions: SNARKs (e.g. Groth16) need a setup, STARKs (e.g. from StarkWare) do not [circularise.com](https://circularise.com).
+The choice depends on performance and auditability.

+### Scalable Revocation
+Use cryptographic accumulators or the W3C Status List v2021 to revoke credentials at scale.
+An accumulator (as in Hyperledger Indy) assigns each issued VC a secret factor; revoking removes its factor from the public accumulator, and holders can prove non-revocation [hyperledger-indy.readthedocs.io](https://hyperledger-indy.readthedocs.io).
+Alternatively, follow W3C’s Status List 2021 approach: publish one compressed bitstring per issuer where each bit index corresponds to a VC.
+A bit=1 marks revocation, 0 = valid.
+This bundles millions of statuses in one list, preserving privacy while enabling fast checks [w3.org](https://w3.org).

+### Selective Disclosure (VC Privacy)
+Support BBS+ signature suites with JSON-LD to let holders reveal only needed attributes.
+The W3C’s Data Integrity BBS Cryptosuite uses BBS+ to create unlinkable derived proofs [w3.org](https://w3.org).
+In practice, issuers sign a full JSON-LD credential with BBS+ (on curve BLS12-381 [decentralized-id.com](https://decentralized-id.com)) and holders can selectively reveal fields (e.g. only “meets certification” without supplier ID).
+This JSON-LD + BBS+ pipeline meets privacy mandates: data minimization and holder-control of disclosure.

+## Regulatory Interoperability and Global Standards Mapping
+The DPP must align with international traceability and circular-economy standards.
+For supply chain events, GS1 EPCIS 2.0 is a natural fit: it tracks production, shipping, and logistics events.
+For example, a proof-of-concept DPP uses “EPCIS 2.0 for batch and transport event logs” [cryptokastaar.com](https://cryptokastaar.com).
+Likewise, ISO 22005 (feed/food chain traceability) provides a proven framework for recording each link in a product’s lineage [cryptokastaar.com](https://cryptokastaar.com).
+It is advisable to encode product IDs via GS1 Digital Link URIs (with GTINs) and embed them in QR/NFC carriers to meet ESPR requirements [cryptokastaar.com](https://cryptokastaar.com).

+### Global Traceability Standards
+Adopt EPCIS 2.0 and GS1 Digital Link to interoperate with existing supply-chain systems [cryptokastaar.com](https://cryptokastaar.com).
+Ensure data formats follow ISO/IEC 19944 (cloud data flows) or ISO 22005 (chain-of-custody) principles to facilitate integration.
+For instance, a DPP might use ISO 22005-derived schemas for product batch records, and link them into a distributed ledger.
+An example DPP pilot explicitly notes it “follows ISO 22005 (food chain traceability)” and uses GS1 standards to encode and share data [cryptokastaar.com](https://cryptokastaar.com).

+### US Regulatory Mapping
+Map DPP data fields to US chemical and safety regimes.
+Key attributes like substance composition or hazard info should correspond to TSCA (EPA’s Toxic Substances Control Act) inventory fields and California Prop 65 warning lists [3eco.com](https://3eco.com).
+For example, the DPP schema should flag any chemicals listed under TSCA or Prop 65, so US customers can automatically see compliance status.
+Aligning to these schemas enables U.S. OEMs and consumers to use the DPP for regulatory reporting [3eco.com](https://3eco.com).

+### Harmonization with UNECE/OECD
+Leverage global data models and circular-economy metrics.
+UNECE’s UN/CEFACT team has published JSON-LD vocabularies for DPP (traceability, circularity) to ensure cross-border semantic compatibility [jargon-sh.medium.com](https://jargon-sh.medium.com).
+The DPP should reuse or align with these open vocabularies to facilitate interoperability.
+Similarly, OECD and EU reports emphasize that DPPs must capture material composition and life-cycle data for sustainability indicators [oecd.org](https://oecd.org).
+Thus, use common ontologies (e.g. UN sustainability goals, OECD indicators) for reporting environmental impact, so the DPP serves both EU ESPR and global circular-economy datasets [oecd.org](https://jargon-sh.medium.com).

+---

 # Smart Contract Deployment and Blockchain Anchoring

 We anchor product integrity on the blockchain by storing cryptographic hashes of the product data.
 This provides a tamper-proof, time-stamped record of the product's state at any given point.